Roseodendron: History

 Roseodendron donnell-smithii was named by Joseph N. Rose in 1892 as a species of Tabebuia.
 The specific epithet honors Captain John Donnell Smith (1829–1928), a biologist and officer in the Confederate States Army.

 Roseodendron chryseum was named by Sidney Fay Blake in 1918 as a species of Tabebuia.
 The specific epithet is derived from a Greek word meaning "gold colored".

 Roseodendron donnell-smithii was transferred from Tabebuia to Cybistax by Russell J. Seibert in 1940.
 Seibert did likewise for R. chryseum soon afterward, in the same year.

 The genus Roseodendron was described in 1965 by Faustino Miranda Gonzalez.
 It was named for Joseph Nelson Rose.
 Dendron is a Greek word meaning "tree".
 Miranda assigned to Roseodendron the same 2 species that it includes today.

 Both of these species were transferred back to Tabebuia by Alwyn H. Gentry in 1992.
 In that year, Gentry published a taxonomic revision of Tabebuia in Flora Neotropica.
 He divided Tabebuia into 10 species groups, including all of the species now placed in Roseodendron and Handroanthus.
 His group 1 corresponds to Roseodendron.

 In 2007, a phylogenetic analysis of DNA sequences resolved Roseodendron as one member of a tetratomy that is sister to Sparattosperma, the most basal clade in the Tabebuia alliance.
 A phylogenetic tree can be seen at Bignoniaceae.
 The Tabebuia alliance is an informally named monophyletic group that is not placed at any taxonomic rank.
 It consists of genera that had formerly been placed in the tribe Tecomeae.

+On 25th of November, 2024, both members of the genus Roseodendron will be put on Appendix II of CITES, which means that international trade will be controlled for sustainability.